UAP Common Extensions 4.0 Help

 The function cxJsonIsBool() returns true if cxJsonIsLiteral() returns true, but cxJsonIsNull() does not.

-The cxJsonAsXYZ() family of functions return the value with its corresponding C type.
+The cxJsonAsXYZ() functions return the value with its corresponding plain type.

 The functions cxJsonAsInteger() and cxJsonAsDouble() can be used for any number value.
 For example, if cxJsonAsInteger() is used on a non-integral number, a double-to-int conversion is performed.